Thimxx/pyGenealogical-Tools/README.md

 5) A common base profile for any genealogical input
 6) A tool for parsing FamilySearch excel outputs of sons in a family.

+This application uses the Geni API but is not endorsed, operated, or sponsored by Geni.com.

 # Installation instructions

 Tested using python 3.5.3 and 3.6.2, happy to test other versions if needed.
 Main limitation are the testing capabilities in travis for wxpython.